 The harvesting time is important because uncooked, unripe elderberries can be toxic.
 Historically, individuals have reported cases of elderberry poisoning, which may have been due to too early harvesting or improper preparation.

-For instance, the Centers for Disease Control and Prevention (CDC) recorded the case of no fewer than 11 people who fell sick after having drunk elderberry juice from the same batch.
+For instance, the Centers for Disease Control and Prevention (CDC) recorded the case of no fewer than

 The report explains that the shrub’s “fresh leaves, flowers, bark, young buds, and roots contain a bitter alkaloid and also a glucoside that, under certain conditions, can produce hydrocyanic acid,” which is a type of cyanide.